 This decision is welcome news for businesses that rely on in-house counsel during litigation, because whether the prevailing party in a Chapter 93A case can recover attorney’s fees for time and effort of in-house counsel has long been in doubt.
 The Appeals Court’s opinion suggests that businesses that prevail in Chapter 93 lawsuits should always request attorney’s fees for in-house counsel and take steps to maximize potential recovery.
 This includes having a system in place whereby in-house counsel keeps contemporaneous time records at the outset of any matter that may go to trial.
 While these records likely need not be painstakingly detailed or broken down by the tenth of an hour, some amount of specificity will aid in recovery.
 The lack of specificity in this case appears to have been overcome in many respects by the “egregious” and “sinister” conduct of the defendant resulting in the findings.
 Further, what remains to be seen is whether Massachusetts courts will limit this holding to Chapter 93A cases for public policy reasons, or whether a plaintiff could seek a similar recovery in any action in which the judge awards attorney’s fees.

-This article was prepared by Christopher H. Lindstrom and Robin Morse, members of the Litigation Department at Nutter McClennen & Fish LLP.
-For more information, please contact Robin, Christopher, or your Nutter attorney at 617.439.2000.
+This article was prepared by Christopher H. Lindstrom in the Litigation Department at Nutter McClennen & Fish LLP.
+For more information, please contact Christopher or your Nutter attorney at 617.439.2000.

 This article is for information purposes only and should not be construed as legal advice on any specific facts or circumstances.
 Under the rules of the Supreme Judicial Court of Massachusetts, this material may be considered as advertising.